myuid0/jekyll-dash/_posts/2022-02-15-personal-notes.md

 decrypt: converting the unreadable data into its original form

-encode: converting into a special format for transfer or storage purposes
+encode: converting data into a special format for transfer or storage purposes

 decode: converting encoded data back into its original form